 What Is a Zero-Based Budget?

-The concept of a zero-based budget is simple: Income minus outgo equals zero.
-If you earn $3,000 a month, you want every dollar you spend, save, give, or invest to all add up to $3,000.
-That way you know where every one of your dollars is going.
-Not knowing where their money is going is what kills a lot of people’s money situations.
-They just look up one day and find they have no money—and no clue about where it went.
+In other words, if you earn $3,000 a month, you want every dollar you spend, save, give or invest to add up to $3,000 too.
+That way you know where every one of your hard-earned dollars is going.

 1. Write down your monthly income.